Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/annotations/README.md

 2. **Document Quality**: Use high-quality PDF files for optimal text and equation recognition
 3. **Query Refinement**: Iterate on queries to extract different aspects of the same document

+## Examples

+See the [examples](../../../examples/annotations/README.md) directory for examples of how to use the Axiomatic Annotations MCP server.

 ## Limitations

 - Currently supports PDF files only